keithjgrant/budget.keithjgrant.com/content/docs/philosophy.md

 Here are the key points:

-1. Allocate your available money to budget categories (bills, groceries, etc).
+1. Allocate your available money to **budget categories** (bills, groceries, etc).
-2. It's ok if things don't go according to plan; adjust the budget mid-month how you need.
+2. It's ok if things don't go according to plan; **adjust the budget** mid-month how you need.
-3. Live off last month's income, so you're not up the creek if your paycheck falls on a weird day of the month.
+3. Live off **last month's income**, so you're not thrown off if your paycheck falls on a weird day of the month.
-4. Set aside money ahead of time for vacations, car repair, or holiday spending — this system is designed to handle those irregular, big expenses.
+4. **Set aside money** ahead of time for vacations, car repair, or holiday spending — this system is designed to handle those irregular, big expenses.

 If you want more fancy marketing jargon and colorful images behind this, check out YNAB's [four rules](https://www.youneedabudget.com/the-four-rules/).
 I completely endorse them.